-Tiger Elementary uses a behavior management program known as "Above the Line/Below the Line."
-This identifies typical behaviors into the following three categories.
+Park Elementary uses a behavior management program known as "Above the Line/Below the Line."
+This is in conjunction with the Responsive Classroom approach and identifies typical behaviors into the following three categories.
 Further explanations and/or consequences of each type of behavior is provided below the chart.

-The chart is by no means an exhaustive list but rather outlines possible school-aged behaviors.
+^{}The chart is by no means an exhaustive list but rather outlines possible school-aged behaviors.